Your guide to right to rent checks in England

 Using the Home Office online service

-For some applicants, you can now use the Home Office's online service, introduced to make checks post-Brexit.
+Landlords can use the Home Office's online service, introduced to make checks post-Brexit.
 Applicants eligible for this service are those:

-- With a biometric residence card or permit
+- With a biometric residence card or permit, or an eVisa

 - With settled or pre-settled status